-As a pioneer in IP-based production, Suitcase TV will share their ongoing experiences, both good and bad, of using IP with broadcast signals and look at why it is worth the pain.
+David will show what’s missing from the standards and how we can move forward.
+As a pioneer in IP-based production, Suitcase TV will share its ongoing experiences, both good and bad, of using IP with broadcast signals and look at why it is worth the pain.

-Ample time will be available for discussion so bring your experiences, questions and answers and join us on our adventures into IP.
+Ample time will be available for discussion over ample refreshments so bring your experiences, questions and answers and join us on our adventures into IP.